 Either way, it is known that William the Conqueror himself, along with his wife and family, was present at its consecration on July 14, 1077.

-The building suffered through various bouts of looting during the French Revolution and fell into disrepair, before being restored to its former glory in the 19th century.
+Like the other cathedrals around France, the building suffered through various bouts of looting during the French Revolution and fell into disrepair, before being restored to its former glory in the 19th century.
 It escaped significant damage during WWII.

 3) D-Day Beaches